Does the United States need a maximum wage as well as a minimum wage?

 In most cases the people getting rich are the only reason the other people have jobs.
 If you want to get paid more you can start your own business.
 You can even pay your employees well but a lot of businesses fail.

 LaLo and others have argued against the minimum wage.
 They honestly think it would benefit the economy.
 The argument has raged but no one has examined the numbers rationally.
-Probably the single largest industry with a...
+Probably the single largest industry with a a minimum wage work force is restaurants.
+I worked in management there for a...